Quasi-negative holomorphic sectional curvature and positivity of the canonical bundle: Introduction

 Now, what about compact Kähler manifolds with merely non positive holomorphic sectional curvature?
-They surely have nef canonical bundle thanks to \cite{TY15} (in the projective case this is a well-known consequence of Mori's theorem, since they do not admit any rational curve, see next section for more details).
+Such manifolds surely have nef canonical bundle thanks to \cite{TY15} (in the projective case this is a well-known consequence of Mori's theorem, since they do not admit any rational curve, see next section for more details).
 Anyway, such a condition is not strong enough in order to obtain positivity of the canonical bundle, as flat complex tori show.
 A less obvious but still easy counterexample is given by the product of a flat torus and, say, a compact Riemann surface of genus greater than or equal to two endowed with its Poincaré metric.
 In this example, over each point there are some directions with strictly negative holomorphic sectional curvature but always some flat directions, too.
-We refer the reader to the recent paper \cite{HLW14} for some nice results about the merely non positive case.
+We refer the reader to the paper \cite{HLW14,HLWZ17} for some nice results about the merely non positive case, including an interesting structure theorem for such manifolds, built upon the so-called nef fibration.

 The above discussion can be seen as a motivation for the following (standard, indeed) definition.

 \begin{definition} The holomorphic sectional curvature is said to be \emph{quasi-negative} if $\HSC_\omega\le 0$ and moreover there exists at least one point $x\in X$ such that $\HSC_\omega(x,[v])< 0$ for every $v\in T_{X,x}\setminus\{0\}$. \end{definition}